Longwater1234/WedemyServer/README.md

 ## Important ⚠

 Please examine the file [application.yml](src/main/resources/application.yml) inside *src/main/resources/* folder.
-Place all your necessary Spring Application values there.
-Notice property `frontend.root.url`; replace with yours.
+Place all your necessary Spring Application properties there.
+Notice property `frontend.root.url`; replace value with yours.
 But for _sensitive_ info (like Secrets or API Keys), **DON'T PASTE THEM IN THERE DIRECTLY** ❌.
 I recommend store them as [Environmental Variables](https://www.baeldung.com/properties-with-spring) instead, then simply declare them as `property.name = ${ENV_KEY_NAME}`, OR use directly in your code as `Environment.getProperty ("ENV_KEY_NAME")`